abhijeet007rocks8/Dev-Scripts/Web Development/Double_Click_Like/Readme.md

 # Double Click Like

-A project that adsd a Like or Heart by double-clicking on it.
+A project that adds a Like or Heart by double-clicking on it.
 * It shows the total number of likes that is given by double-click.

 ## Tech Stack :-